mzhang/motivateMe/README.md

 [.motivate] for a dose of motivation.

 [.meditate] for a guided meditation session.
-How long?
+For how long?
 Forever.

 Invite at: